HalleyInteractive/csv-to-firestore/terraform/tutorial.md

 ## Prepare environment

-Let's use <walkthrough-project-id/> with Terraform!
+Google Cloud Project: <walkthrough-project-id/>

 Before we run terraform we need to set a couple of variables, let's open the example.tfvars file and configure them.
+The file should be open already, if it isn't, click the link below.

 <walkthrough-editor-open-file filePath="example.tfvars">Open example.tfvars</walkthrough-editor-open-file>